What if my receiver/sender isn't registered with PaymentNetwork?

 your safe senders list to avoid this confusion in the future.

-Intuit PaymentNetwork is not supported in QuickBooks 2015.
+Intuit PaymentNetwork is not supported in QuickBooks 2015 for windows.